Why does your mortgage keep going up?

 Loss of service member benefits

 The Servicemembers Civil Relief Act provides various forms of obligation relief for clients who are on active duty in the military.
-There are a variety of protections, but the one pertinent to this discussion is that for the period of active duty and a year after, interest rates above 6% are reduced to that level.
+For the period of active duty and a year after, interest rates above 6% are reduced to that level.
+However, these protections do not last forever.
+When the SCRA protections expire based on your active duty, your mortgage payment will increase.

 New fees

 New servicing fees can also increase your mortgage.
-Rocket Mortgage® doesn’t do this, but some servicers may charge a fee to send a paper statement or to pay by phone.
+Rocket Mortgage doesn’t do this, but some servicers may charge a fee to send a paper statement or to pay by phone.
 There also can be fees associated with administering escrow accounts.

-Can my mortgage payment go down?
+Can your mortgage payment go down?

 Interest rate decreases

-If you have an ARM and market rates decrease, your loan’s rate can adjust downward as well.
 The same limits on how much your interest rate can increase also affect how much it can fall.
 This is called a floor.
 Your interest rate will never fall below the lender’s margin.
+At a time of falling interest rates, you might take the opportunity to secure the best mortgage rate possible over the long term.

 Escrow payment decreases